drvinceknight/rsd/src/chs/05-version-control.md

 # Version control

-When carrying out research it can be beneficial to be able to keep a log of the various steps along the way of in a project.
+When carrying out research it can be beneficial to be able to:

-One approach to do this is to save files with meaningful names, for example in [Chapter 03](../03/) we used `...v1.py`, `...v2.py`, `...v3.py` to mark the progression of the file.
-This approach can lead to human error and also might miss some things.

-Another potential area for error is when collaborating with others.
-When working on a paper it is possible that two individuals work in parallel.
-At some point their parallel work must be recombined: this can be done manually (copying the work of one in to the work of the other) however, this again can lead to errors.

-This is where software helps: automated version control hands all this things over to software.

-The particular version control tool we will use is call `git`.

-`git`, takes an initial look at all the files in your directory (we will start calling this a **repository**) and then keeps track of changes you tell it to.

-This can then be used to:

 - examine the entire history of the project.
-- rewind and retrieve a file from the past (this implies there is no longer any need to use `...v1.py`, `...v2.py`, `...v3.py`).
+- rewind and retrieve a file from the past.
 - combine changes from two different parallel pieces of work.

+The potential for human error when doing these things can be handled by software.
+The particular tool we will use is `git.

 ## Setting up git